hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 ### PurchaseOrderRevision

-`PurchaseOrderRevision` holds the editable fields of a purhcase order, the time the revision was created, and the public key of the submitter.
+`PurchaseOrderRevision` holds the editable fields of a purchase order, the time the revision was created, and the public key of the submitter.

 ```
 message PurchaseOrderRevision {